 This study shows the importance of offering such a course in teacher training colleges worldwide to qualify EFL teachers not only linguistically, but also culturally and morally as agents for social change.
 The reflections show that the participants became aware of issues of justice at the local as well as global levels.
 Their responses show that they highly value the course’s contribution in exposing them to issues of race, color and ethnicity.
 In addition, they expressed their empathy for the struggles of Indigenous people, refugees, and immigrants and raised their awareness of cross-cultural sensitivity.
 Moreover, the reading selections aroused their interest, raised their awareness of issues of social injustice, and helped them to feel empowered, specifically when they read literature written by Arab American writers and watched White Americans visiting a mosque, expressing their interest in their religion, Islam.
 Therefore, I recommend offering such a course to all pre-service EFL teachers in the world, especially in countries that have a large community of immigrants in English-speaking countries such as China, India, other Southeast Asian countries and, others from Latin America to expose them to pleasant and unpleasant experiences of communities that belong to their nationalities.
 I also recommend including other pieces of literature from other English-speaking countries such as the UK, Australia and New Zealand.
 Such literary texts and documentaries about ethnic minorities in English-speaking countries would expose them to injustices and empower them at the same time.
 It would be an opportunity for developing the student teachers’ critical thinking skills, which will help them to be agents of social change.

+Acknowledgements

+Declaration of Interest Statement

 References